-Left: An artist's impression of Pitt Street North a

-f Pitt Street North and South over station development view from Hyde Park
+Left: An artist's impression of Gadigal North and South over station development view from Hyde Park

-10.0 Pitt Street Station - actions
+10.0 Gadigal Station - actions

-The action plan provides an integrated planning response by capturing both Sydney Metro planned project commitments that help to enhance Pitt Street Station along with recognising other project commitments and investigations.
-This actions plan together with information contained in Section 10.1 and 10.2, provides a comprehensive understanding of the continuous planning and staged Pitt Street Station.
+The action plan provides an integrated planning response by capturing both Sydney Metro planned project commitments that help to enhance Gadigal Station along with recognising other project commitments and investigations.
+This actions plan together with information contained in Section 10.1 and 10.2, provides a comprehensive understanding of the continuous planning and staged Gadigal Station.
 This also shows how the Sydney Metro project contributes and enables improved amenity and connectivity choices, and an easy, safe and seamless customer journey.

 Section 10.1 and 10.2 detail the committed changes and enhancements to the station and interchange facilities, which are separated into two clear implementation plans.
-Section 10.1 contains the committed implementation plan for Sydney Metro City & Southwest project at Pitt Street Station, and Section 10.2 recognises the implementation plans and opportunities to be delivered by other programs.
+Section 10.1 contains the committed implementation plan for Sydney Metro City & Southwest project at Gadigal Station, and Section 10.2 recognises the implementation plans and opportunities to be delivered by other programs.
 These other changes are recognised by the project to be delivered by other parties and would help enhance and complement the planned works contained in Section 10.1.

-Pitt Street Station - actions
+Gadigal Station - actions

-Pitt Street Station - actions continued
+Gadigal Station - actions continued

-10.1 Pitt Street Station - Delivery and implementation program
+10.1 Gadigal Station - Delivery and implementation program

-This IAP sets out the intended design and operating outcomes required for customers to achieve an easy, safe and seamless transfer between modes at Pitt Street Station.
+This IAP sets out the intended design and operating outcomes required for customers to achieve an easy, safe and seamless transfer between modes at Gadigal Station.
 A number of actions have been identified to support these outcomes, and are summarised below.

 Actions involving activity by other parties, in collaboration with Sydney Metro, are identified in Section 10.2.
-Together they will support the effective provision, operation, and ongoing management and maintenance of the interchange at Pitt Street Station.
+Together they will support the effective provision, operation, and ongoing management and maintenance of the interchange at Gadigal Station.

-Actic n Walk ing W1 Bathurst Street and Pitt Street intersection: widen the signalised pedestrian crossing across the south approach of th W2 Widen the footpath along the southern kerb of Bathurst Street (into adjacent parking lane) from Pitt Street east to ac Bathurst Street, Sydney.
-W3 Install a 2.5-metre kerb extension along northern kerb of Park Street, just east of the intersection with Pitt Street.
-W4 Park Street and Pitt Street intersection: widen the width of the signalised pedestrian crossing across the Pitt Street (r with Park Street.
-Bus B1 Ensure the bus stop immediately outside Park Street frontage of Pitt Street Station includes design elements to supp customers, all-weather protection and adequate seating to meet future customer demand.
-Cycli ng C1 Provide 5 bike rails (Class C) for 10 bikes close to the northern station entrance on Park Street.
-C2 Provide 5 bike rails (Class C) for 10 bikes close to the southern station entrance on Bathurst Street.
-C3 Investigate an alternative bike parking location which provides close access to the Castlereagh Street cycleway.
-Mana gement and maintenance OM1 Prepare the operations, maintenance and management provisions to document the assets within the interchange and maintenance.
+Actio n Delivered by Timing (start to finish) Walk ing W1 Bathurst Street and Pitt Street intersection: widen the signalised pedestrian crossing across the south approach of the intersection Sydney Metro 2021-2024 W2 Widen the footpath along the southern kerb of Bathurst Street (into adjacent parking lane) from Pitt Street east to access driveway into 137-139 Bathurst Street, Sydney.
+Sydney Metro 2021-2024 W3 Install a 2.5-metre kerb extension along northern kerb of Park Street, just east of the intersection with Pitt Street.
+Sydney Metro 2021-2024 W4 Park Street and Pitt Street intersection: widen the width of the signalised pedestrian crossing across the Pitt Street (north) approach of the intersection with Park Street.
+Sydney Metro 2021-2024 Bus B1 Ensure the bus stop immediately outside Park Street frontage of Gadigal Station includes design elements to support use by both mobility-impaired and visually-impaired customers, all-weather protection and adequate seating to meet future customer demand.
+Sydney Metro 2021-2024 Cycli ng C1 Provide 5 bike rails (Class C) for 10 bikes close to the northern station entrance on Park Street.
+Sydney Metro 2021-2024 C2 Provide 5 bike rails (Class C) for 10 bikes close to the southern station entrance on Bathurst Street.
+Sydney Metro 2021-2024 C3 Investigate an alternative bike parking location which provides close access to the Castlereagh Street cycleway.
+Sydney Metro 2021-2024 Mana lanagement and maintenance OM1 Prepare the operations, maintenance and management provisions to document the assets within the interchange and who is responsible for their ongoing operation and maintenance.
+Sydney Metro 2021-2024